vidhya03/my-useful-commands/content/posts/automating-efficiency-and-saving-time/index.en.md

 7. Print the full path of the microservice directory using the `dir_root_path` and `dir_name` variables.

 8. Clone the microservice repository from the provided `clone_url` using the `git clone` command.
-The `core.sshCommand` option is set to specify the SSH key to use for authentication.
+The `core.sshCommand` option is set to specify the SSH key to use for authentication(here i used sshkey without password - this file can be passed securely).

 9. Change the current working directory to the cloned repository.